 Civil Rights Vocabulary

-Group of students involved in Freedom Rides, sit ins, etc. It emerged from a student meeting in the 1960's led by Ella Baker.
+Group of students involved freedom riders, sit-ins, etc. It emerged from a student meeting in the 1960's led by Ella Baker

-a landmark constitutional law case of the US Supreme Court.
-It upheld state racial segregation laws for public facilities under the doctrine of "separate but equal".
+A landmark constitutional law case of the US Supreme Court.
+It upheld state racial segregation laws for public facilities under "separate but equal"

-an action or policy favoring those who tent to suffer from discrimination, especially in relation to employment or education; positive discrimination
+An action or policy favoring those who tend to suffer from discrimination, especially in relation to employment or education, positive discrimination.

 National Association for the Advancement of Colored People (NAACP)